Top 10 Byrds Songs

 # 8 – Glory Glory

-The Byrds song “Glory, Glory” was released on the band’s 1971 album Byrdmaniax.
+The Byrds’ song “Glory, Glory” was released on the band’s 1971 album Byrdmaniax.
 The song “Glory, Glory” was the album’s opening track.
 The song was also released as a single.
-The song was unable to break into the Billboard Hot 100 as the song peaked at number 110.
+The song could not break into the Billboard Hot 100, as it peaked at number 110.

 # 7 – Wasn’t Born To Follow